 The list is based on what firefighters discover when they go on calls, sometimes for overdoses, Goonan said.
 Other information comes from organizations that approach the Fire Department and ask about regulations.
 But Goonan stressed that not all sober living homes make that effort.

 “It’s completely unregulated.
 It’s in some ways a Wild West out there,” said Goonan, who is backing legislation that would reduce fire and safety standards (such as sprinkler systems) on recovery homes if they register with the state.

 “We don’t want to close them down.
 We just want to make sure they’re safe,” Goonan said.

 Meanwhile, an alderman is hosting a community meeting Monday night in Ward 2 about a sober house that opened without proper approvals on Russell Street in the North End.

-Post expires and will no longer be available at 7:46 pm on Wednesday January 13th, 2021Tags: Sober Homes
+This post expires and will no longer be available at 7:46 pm on Wednesday, January 13th, 2021Tags: Sober Homes